tytydraco/yessleep/out/Six_months_ago_I_was_a_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why.md

 All of them vanished without a trace.

-I could understand *one or two* of them becoming lost the wilderness.
+I could understand *one or two* of them becoming lost to the wilderness.
 Killed by a rattlesnake.
 Or by dehydration.
 Or heat stroke.
 The desert isn’t exactly the most hospitable piece of Mother Gaia.

 But *all* of them?
 What are the odds?